croquet/croquet-for-unity-tutorials/README.md

 The App Prefix is the way of identifying with your organization the Croquet apps that you develop and run.
 The combination of this prefix and the App Name provided on the Croquet Bridge component in each scene is a full App ID - for example, `io.croquet.worldcore.tutorial1`.
 For running the tutorials it is fine to leave this prefix as is, but when you develop your own apps you must change the prefix so that the App ID is a globally unique identifier.
 The ID must follow the Android reverse domain naming convention - i.e., each dot-separated segment must start with a letter, and only letters, digits, and underscores are allowed.

-For Macs: Find the Path to your Node executable, by running
+**For MacOS:** Find the Path to your Node executable, by going to a terminal and running
 ```
 which node
 ```
 On the Settings asset, fill in the **Path to Node** field with the path.

-For Windows: Your system may complain about "Script Execution Policy" which will prevent our setup scripts from running.
-The following command allows script execution on Windows for the current user:
+**For Windows:** Your system may complain about "Script Execution Policy" which will prevent our setup scripts from running.
+The following command allows script execution on Windows for the current user (respond **Yes to [A]ll** when prompted):
 ```
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 ```
-then Yes to [A]ll.

 ## Run the Tutorials